bark-simulator/bark-simulator.github.io/src/data/tutorials/building_blocks.md

 </br>
 </br>
 We only elaborate each of the above components slightly.
-For deeper insights, we refer to our [documentation](https://bark-simulator.readthedocs.io/en/latest/).
+For deeper insights and a comprehensive overview of the components, we refer to our [documentation](https://bark-simulator.readthedocs.io/en/latest/).

 ## World and Observed World

-The `World` class contains all objects, maps, and utilities for the simulation in BARK.
+The `World` class contains all objects, maps, and utilities of the simulation in BARK.
 <br />
 <br />
 A shortened implementation of the `World` class: